apptik/JustJson/README.md

 JSON helper library for Android and Java
 ----------------------------------------

+JustJson is NOT a standard json2pojo library with multiple adapters.

+It simply converts json string/stream to java Objects
+* JsonObject - Iterable handy Map wrapper
+* JsonArray - List implementation
+* JsonString - String wrapper
+* JsonBoolean - boolean wrapper
+* JsonNumber - number wrapper

-JustJson is not a json to pojo library, is simply converts json string/stream to java Objects(Map, List, String, Boolean, Number ...), which are then flexible & easy to read/modify/iterate/search/wrap.
+which are then flexible & easy to read/modify/iterate/search/wrap.

-It came of the need for simple and lightweight Json parser for Android(unlike Jackson), however fast and flexible(unlike smart/simple json).
+It came out of the need for a dynamic, simple and lightweight Json parser for Android(unlike Jackson).
 The code started as a mixture of https://android.googlesource.com/platform/libcore/+/master/json/ and the Json utils from https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/util .

-JustJson is quite fast when generating a Json Map Objects form String or Reader.
+JustJson is super simple, super small and fast json lib.

 It can be used on Android and Java in general.